ConSol-Monitoring/omd-labs-docker/README.md

     # Debian 8
     docker run -p 8443:443 consol/omd-labs-debian

-Alternatively, you can use the Makefile for common operations:

-    # same as 'docker run' above
+Use the Makefile to work with *locally built* images:

+    # run a local image
     make start
     # build a "local/" image without overwriting the consol/ image
     make build
     # start just the bash
     make bash

+### run a custom site

+If you want to create a custom site, you have to build an own image:

+* clone this repository, `cd` into the folder containg the Dockerfile, e.g. `omd-labs-centos`
+* build a local image:
+      SITENAME=mynewsite
+      make build
+* run the image:
+      docker run -p 8443:443 local/omd-labs-centos

 ## Ansible drop-ins
 ### Image, image, image, ...
-So, you want to test something specific in OMD and configure the site to your needs?
+So you want to test something specific in OMD and configure the site to your needs?
 Normally you would create a Dockerfile using the OMD labs orginal image (``FROM: ...``), and write an more or less clean Shell script for the ``CMD/ENTRYPOINT`` to install software and do the configuration stuff.
 Of course, you will get a new image - all because of a handful of changes.

 ### Image, Ansible, Ansible, Ansible...